metal3-io/metal3-docs/design/metadata-handling.md

   if the step is unspecified (default value being 0), the controller will automatically change it for 1.
-- **ip**: renders an ip address based on the index, based on the `start` value if given or using `subnet` to calculate the start value, and checking that the rendered value is not over the `end` value.
+- **ipAddresses**: renders an ip address based on the index, based on the `start` value if given or using `subnet` to calculate the start value, and checking that the rendered value is not over the `end` value.
 The increment is the `step` value.
 If the computed value goes out of bounds, the error status will be set with the error in the error message.
+In case of using the `subnet` value to get the start IP address, it will be the second IP of the subnet (for example `192.168.0.1` for a subnet `192.168.0.0/24`).
-- **fromHostInterface**: renders the MAC address of the BareMetalHost that matches the name given as value.
+- **fromHostInterfaces**: renders the MAC address of the BareMetalHost that matches the name given as value.

-The **key** is required and one of the object is required.
-If there are multiple objects, the priority order will apply as listed above.
+For each object, the attribute **key** is required.

 #### networkData specifications